sarahmsantiago58/ENEE408I_Notes_Examples/notes/jetson_vscode_install.md

 ### Before Proceeding:

 This guide assumes that your Jetson has been flashed to Jetpack 5.0.2, see [here](https://developer.nvidia.com/embedded/jetpack) for more details.
-If you or Levi recently flashed your Jetson this should be the case.
+If you or Levi recently flashed your Jetson, as of 10/3/22, this should be the case.

 There probably exists a faster way to install VSCode onto your Jetson but think of this guide as a proven method you can always come back to!